988 mental health crisis line gets 5 million calls, texts and chats in first year

 Some transgender advocates say this approach poses an unacceptable risk to trans people and could increase their risk of future suicidality.
 Some in the transgender community, including clinicians, remain wary of 988, even though nearly half of transgender youth considered suicide last year.

-"It's a terrible environment to try to be making the argument that the government is here to help," Baker said.
+"It's a terrible environment to try to be making the argument that the government is here to help," Baker says.

 At the same time, Baker appreciates the nearly $40 million the Biden administration has invested in 988 services focused on the LGBTQ+ community.
 Last September, 988 launched a pilot program that gives callers the option to press 3 to talk with a counselor from the Trevor Project — a nonprofit with its own LGBTQ+ crisis line.
 Federal officials say 6% of all 988 calls and 15% of texts since last September have gone to that special line, and six other call centers joined the Trevor Project in answering these contacts on a permanent basis this summer.